Vyral/base-template/_posts/2019-07-26-how-to-proceed-after-your-inspection-is-done.md

 So you got your home inspection done.
 Now what?

 This is probably one of the scariest moments for buyers during a real estate transaction.
-You’re excited about buying the home, but you just paid someone $500 to find out everything that’s wrong with it, and now you have a report giving your answer.&nbsp;
+You’re excited about buying the home, but you just paid someone $500 to find out everything that’s wrong with it, and now you have a report giving you answers.&nbsp;

 As an agent, I can also say that this is the one instance during the transaction where it’s difficult to coach a buyer.
 I don’t want to sound “sales-y”, but it’s important for me to share my experience in terms of what’s normal and what’s a safety concern.
 Remember—if you pay someone to find out every single thing that’s wrong with your future home, they’ll do exactly that. **The key is to work with your agent to understand the difference between what’s important and what’s not.**